 3. The Insurance Adjuster is on Your Side

 Many people believe that since they 'hired' their insurance company, it works for them and thus will uphold their best interests.
-However, insurance adjusters are often on the hunt for any signs that you did something wrong during the accident, which they can use against you to reduce your benefits amount.
+However, insurance adjusters are often on the hunt for any signs that you did something wrong during the accident, which they can use against you to reduce your benefit amount.

 4. You’ll Always Get Your Full Settlement Amount